NautilusTrader

 Immutability

 All value types are immutable.
 Once a value is constructed, it cannot be changed.
-Arithmetic operations always return new instances rather than modifying existing ones.
+Operations do not mutate the original object.

 from nautilus_trader.model.objects import Quantity